In This Article

 I. What Causes Oily Skin On Face During Pregnancy

 During pregnancy, oily skin is a common occurrence.
-The cause is put: hormones.
-When you are pregnant, there is an extreme fluctuation of the hormone progesterone that can cause an increase in the production of sebum in the skin and hair.
-Then, increased sebum production can result in the oily skin on the face during early pregnancy.
+The cause is the hormonal change.
+When you are pregnant, there is an extreme fluctuation of the hormone progesterone and androgens that may cause an increase in the production of sebum in the skin and hair.
+Then, increased sebum production may result in oily skin on the face during early pregnancy.
 Some females who have oily skin experience clearer and drier skin during their pregnancy.

 Oily skin symptoms may include clogged pores, a shiny appearance, pimples, or skin looking rough.
 Oily skin often affects the face.
-Oily skin symptoms include:
+Here are some of the most popular symptoms:

-- obvious or very large pores on the skin
+- noticeable or huge pores on the skin

 - a greasy or shiny appearance

 - skin that looks rough or thick

 Individuals with oily skin may be difficult to find the suitable makeup since it may combine with sebum and give the skin a different consistency.
 High level of stress, anxiety, and depression or hormonal changes may also increase the sebum production in the body.